-- 1. You should use your professional judgement to assess whether you have the training, skills and competence to treat a patient. - 2.
-If not, you should consider: - 2.1.
-Seeking advice or assistance from an appropriate source to support your care for the patient.

-- 2.2.
-Working with other osteopaths and healthcare professionals to secure the most appropriate care for your patient. - 2.3.
-Referring the patient to another osteopath or appropriately qualified healthcare professional. - 3.
+- 1. You should use your professional judgement to assess whether you have the training, skills and competence to treat a patient, seeking advice where necessary. - 2.
+If not, you should consider: - 2.1 seeking advice or assistance from an appropriate source to support your care for the patient - 2.2 working with other osteopaths and healthcare professionals to secure the most appropriate care for your patient - 2.3 referring the patient to another osteopath or appropriately qualified healthcare professional. - 3.
 Working within your competence also applies if you work within the fields of education and research.